nazarrd/nazarrd/README.md

-### Hi there 👋
+### Hi there, Nazar is here 👋

-I'm a Software Developer - Flutter at [Mezink](https://mez.ink/) in Singapore 🌆
+Welcome to my GitHub profile!
+I'm passionate about technology and development, with a strong focus on the Flutter on mobile and web platform.

-- 🌱 Currently focusing on Flutter web platform
+- 🌱 Currently Focusing On: Flutter web platform and QA automation tools
-- 💬 Ask me about [Flutter](https://flutter.dev) and [Dart](https://dart.dev)
+- 💬 Ask Me About: Flutter and Dart
-- 📣 Native Indonesian and quite fluent in English
+- 📣 Languages: Native Indonesian and quite fluent in English
-- 🧑‍💻 Open to collaborating on great ideas
+- 🧑‍💻 Collaborations: Open to collaborating on great ideas and innovative projects
-- 🧛 Dark theme fanatic
+- 🧛 Personal Preference: Dark theme fanatic

+Feel free to explore my repositories and reach out if you have any questions or exciting collaboration opportunities!

 ### Skills